Step Bonus: Your reward for moving more!

 What about exercises I log in MyNetDiary?

-MyNetDiary automatically subtracts estimated steps from logged walking, running, and jogging exercises, as well as from activity recorded through MyNetDiary GPS Tracker.
-This adjustment prevents overestimating total calories burned when using Step Bonus.
+MyNetDiary automatically subtracts estimated steps from logged walking, running, and jogging exercises, and those from activity recorded through MyNetDiary GPS Tracker.
+This adjustment prevents overestimating the total calories burned when using Step Bonus.

-However, if you log an exercise other than walking, running, or jogging in MyNetDiary, and the exercise adds to your daily steps (like dancing), Step Bonus might overestimate calories burned.
+However, when you log an exercise other than walking, running, or jogging in MyNetDiary, the exercise adds to your daily steps (like dancing).
+In that case, Step Bonus might overestimate calories burned.

-If you use your iPhone or Apple Watch to track steps, choose one of these options to prevent overestimating calories burned:
+If you use a health app on your phone or an Apple Watch to track steps, choose one of these options to prevent overestimating calories burned:

-1. Don't wear your iPhone or Apple Watch, and log the exercise in MyNetDiary.
+1. Don’t wear your phone or Apple Watch; log the exercise in MyNetDiary instead.
 This option is more accurate for activities that burn more calories than walking, such as moving furniture, shoveling snow, and rock climbing.

 When do I turn off Step Bonus?

-If you link with an activity tracker that calculates and imports both calories burned along with steps into MyNetDiary, turn off Step Bonus to prevent double-counting calories burned from exercise.
+If you link with an activity tracker that calculates and imports both calories burned and steps into MyNetDiary, turn off Step Bonus to prevent double-counting calories burned from exercise.

-Enjoy your Step Bonus feature!
-You might find it interesting to check your Step Bonus calories throughout the day to see how it adjusts up or down, based upon steps accrued by moving more and logging your walking, jogging, or running.
+Enjoy your Step Bonus feature and your additional calories from moving more!
+It may be interesting to check your Step Bonus calories throughout the day to see how they adjust up or down based on steps accrued.

 Related content